Click on a cover to see the book on Amazon!

 The Years of My Day: Renowned peace activist Floyd Schmoe's post mortem memoir

 Our original plan - and announced publication schedule - for Floyd Schmoe's memoir, "The Years of my Day," was to make the book available to the public in late 2020.
-We hope and trust that our delay in publishing Schmoe's book, until 2021, due to CoronaVirus closures of libraries on the University of Washington campus (where Schmoe's works are archived), will make sense to those following the progress of the book.
-Our new tentative schedule should see the book become available sometime in the second half of 2021.
+We hope and trust that our delay in publishing Schmoe's book, until early 2022, due to CoronaVirus closures of libraries on the University of Washington campus (where Schmoe's works are archived), will make sense to those following the progress of the book.
+Our new tentative schedule should see the book become available sometime in the first half of 2022.
 A more detailed and specific release date will come soon.
 Thank you for your patience.

 Milo and Meg are Solid